Part II · The Personal Scale · What am I? How should I live?

 IV.
 The Reverence Question: Does this choice honor the richness and diversity of Tao, or does it pursue homogenization and control?
 Does it preserve space for reverence (AF15), or does it seal off Mystery with the illusion of certainty?

 Priority guide: When the four questions yield conflicting answers, the Lucidity Question takes priority (if you are not lucid, the other answers cannot be trusted), the Connection Question comes second (loss of genuine connection is the hardest to recover), the Experience Question third, and the Reverence Question last (it is the most abstract, and carries the least weight in daily decisions).
-This priority is a default, however; in extreme situations it may be adjusted.
+This priority is a default; in extreme situations it may be adjusted.

 Not all four answers need be affirmative.
 Sometimes you lucidly choose convenience.
 What matters is that you lucidly know what trade-off you are making.